apache/pulsar/site2/docs/deploy-docker.md

 ---

 To deploy a Pulsar cluster on Docker, complete the following steps:
-1. Deploy a ZooKeeper cluster (Optional)
+1. Deploy a ZooKeeper cluster (optional)
-2. Initiate cluster metadata
+2. Initialize cluster metadata
 3. Deploy a BookKeeper cluster
 4. Deploy one or more Pulsar brokers